oubino/locpix/docs/source/development/development.rst

 Git
 ---

-If have accidentally commited to wrong branch need these series of commands
+If have accidentally committed to wrong branch need these series of commands

 .. code-block:: console